-As described at the beginning of this chapter, in February 2022 USACE requested an exception to the NED plan to allow the study to recommend the alternative that the study team identified as the Comprehensive Benefits Plan (CBP).
+As described at the beginning of this chapter, in February 2022 USACE requested an exception to the NED plan to allow the study to recommend the alternative that the study team identified as the Comprehensive Benefits Plan.
 The request included additional costs beyond the NED Plan for the use of electric dredges during construction to avoid air pollution and associated health effects in support of the Justice 40 Initiative established by EO 14008.
 It also included beneficial use of dredged material for ecosystem restoration.

 The ASA(CW) partially granted this request in September 2022.
 The ASA(CW) approved the beneficial use of dredged materials for ecosystem restoration for federal cost share.
-However, the ASA(CW) did not approve cost share for the use of electric dredges during construction, finding that the use of electric dredges is more appropriately classified as a mitigation measure not required by federal law (because Federal Clean Air Act air quality standards are met without the use of electric dredging).
+However, the ASA(CW) did not approve cost share for the use of electric dredges during construction, finding that the use of electric dredges is more appropriately classified as a mitigation measure because Federal Clean Air Act air quality standards are met without the use of electric dredging.
 The ASA(CW) did support the use of electric dredges as an approach that can be implemented if requested by the non-federal sponsor and if the sponsor is willing to assume the additional costs associated with using electric dredges.
-The Port of Oakland has indicated their desire to have electric dredges used for construction of the project as a betterment of plan D-2 and that they are willing to pay the additional costs associated with this betterment.
+The Port of Oakland has committed to and paying for electric dredges during construction of the project as a betterment of plan D-2.